jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 There are also issues of **acceptability**.
 Mental illness is still highly stigmatized in our society and this prevents many people from seeking necessary care.
 For some, the need to talk about the most intimate and personal details of their life with someone else poses a barrier to seeking support.
 And in some instances, skepticism about the costs and/or benefits of particular treatments also limit their acceptability.

 All of these issues, access, availability, affordability, and acceptability, combine to make the practical capacity of our mental health system too low to meet our high need.

-And I would be tone deaf if I didn't acknowledge how the COVID pandemic has further highlighted the fragility of this system.
-Over the last almost two years now, COVID has increased the need for services targeting substance use disorders and other mental illness.
-At that the same time COVID has reduced access and availability to these services, increased problems of affordability because of the impact of job loss on health insurance[^insurance], and made face-to-face mental health services less acceptable to some because of the risks of contracting COVID.

-These are serious issues.
 However, to my eye, our biggest problem is that many of these capacity limitations are "baked into the cake" of how we provide mental healthcare services.
 It would be very hard to meaningfully address them to improve capacity within our current system without radically changing this system itself.

 [^insurance]: https://www.epi.org/publication/health-insurance-and-the-covid-19-shock/